-It could be done in less than 30 days, or it could take as long as 90 days.
+It could be done in less than 30 days or take as long as 90 days.

 Average Time it Takes to Refinance

 There are many examples of homeowners who completed their refinance loan in as little as 30 days.
-There are also examples of homeowners who had to wait 60 days or longer for their refinance to be complete.
+There are also examples of homeowners who had to wait 60 days or longer to complete their refinance.

-Delays are more common when refinancing, maybe because there is not the same rush and pressure to close on time from a seller.
-You’re already in the home so if it takes a few more days, or weeks to complete the transaction it’s not a huge deal.
+Delays are more common when refinancing, maybe because there is no rush and pressure to close on time from a seller.
+You’re already in the home, so if it takes a few more days or weeks to complete the transaction, it’s not a huge deal.

 How to Speed Up the Process

-You can help speed up the process by having all of your mortgage documents ready and organized for your lender at the same time you complete your loan application.
+You can help speed up the process by having all of your mortgage documents ready and organized for your loan officer.